From here to.... ANYWHERE

 • Physiological laboratory where students measure brain waves, reaction times, and other forms of biofeedback

-• Cognition and perception laboratory that investigates the brain as a complex computing system with eye tracking and oculus devices
+• Cognition and perception laboratory that investigates the brain as a complex computing system with eye-tracking and oculus devices

 At many universities, undergraduate access to this kind of specialized equipment is limited.
-But at Belmont, our research facilities are used year-round exclusively by our undergraduate students both in teaching and research laboratories.
+But at Belmont, our research facilities are used year-round exclusively by our undergraduate students, in both teaching and research laboratories.

 Why choose Belmont?

 Belmont is a Christian university located in the heart of Nashville, Tennessee, nestled just a few miles from downtown and organizations that focus on careers in the sciences, health sciences, and technology.

 We are the largest Christian university in Tennessee and among the fastest-growing in the nation, offering over 120 programs of study withmore than 8,300 undergraduate and graduate students from all 50 states and over 36 countries.